 \section{Mode stability}

-We now turn to stability of the above blow-up solution.
-First we perform the most elementary stability analysis of $U_{p,1,\kappa}(\tau,y)$ in similarity coordinates, where it is enough to consider $q=1$ due to the relation \eqref{Relation}. \\
+We now turn to the stability of the above blow-up solution.
+First, we perform the most elementary stability analysis of $U_{p,1,\kappa}(\tau,y)$ in similarity coordinates, focusing solely on possible unstable point spectrum.
+It suffices to consider $q=1$ due to the relation~\eqref{Relation}. \\

 We substitute $U(\tau,y) = U_{p,1,\kappa}(\tau,y) + \eta(\tau,y)$ into \eqref{similarityPDE} and linearise, obtaining

 In the same way one puts the free wave equation $\Box u = 0 $ into a first order (in time) evolution equation in the arguments $(u,\partial_t u)$, we let $\mathbf{q}=(q_1,q_2)^T \coloneqq (\eta,\partial_{\tau}\eta +y\partial_y \eta)^T$, and rewrite \eqref{similaritylinearisedPDE} as the first order system